Idkwhatudoin/content-ops-starter/content/pages/index.md

 sections:
   - type: GenericSection
     title:
-      text: Unblock your team boost your time to production
+      text: Skip them pesky adlinks for FREE.
       color: text-dark
       type: TitleBlock
-    subtitle: Subtitle goes here
+    subtitle: ''
     text: >
-      A Netlify Create website is a git repo that you own.
-Every code commit is instantly reflected in the visual editor and since every visual edit is a git commit, git workflows and collaboration just work.
+      XKeypass is a top bypasser for roblox scripts & exploits, so you can cut to the chase with them annoying ahh links
     actions:
       - label: Get started
         altText: ''